-General Electives (24 units): Students have the opportunity to select 24 units of undergraduate courses from all majors, including general education or psychology courses that have not been applied to other requirements.
+General Electives (20 units): Students have the opportunity to select 20 units of undergraduate courses from all majors, including general education or psychology courses that have not been applied to other requirements.

-Lower Division Core Courses (9 units): All students complete the three lower-division courses below.
+Lower Division Core Courses (13 units): All students complete the lower-division courses below.
+A minimum grade of C minus is required in all Psychology core courses.